Chart Color Schemes

 Educational attainment in Yangebup aligns closely with national averages, showing typical qualification patterns and performance metrics

-Educational qualifications in Yangebup trail regional benchmarks, with 20.6% of residents aged 15+ holding university degrees compared to the national average of 30.4%.
-Bachelor degrees are the most common at 15.3%, followed by postgraduate qualifications (3.3%) and graduate diplomas (2.0%).
-Vocational credentials are also prevalent, with 40.1% of residents aged 15+ holding such qualifications - advanced diplomas account for 10.0% and certificates for 30.1%.
-Educational participation is high in Yangebup, with 28.8% of residents currently enrolled in formal education.
+In Yangebup trail region, 20.6% of residents aged 15+ hold university degrees, compared to Australia's 30.4%.
+This indicates potential for educational development.
+Bachelor degrees are most common at 15.3%, followed by postgraduate qualifications (3.3%) and graduate diplomas (2.0%).
+Vocational credentials are prominent, with 40.1% of residents aged 15+ holding them.

 Frequently Asked Questions - Education